 The intensity of this proposed project generally aligns with the RDG's recommended parameters regarding density and building height in Regional Employment Corridors.
 The land use mix is also generally consistent with the RDG.
-However, many areas near the site - particularly to the west, south and southeast, accessed by corridors such as Chantilly Dr., Sheridan Rd. and Briarcliff Rd. - are unlike this DRI in that they are predominated by residential uses.
+However, many areas near the site - particularly to the south and west - are unlike this DRI in that they are predominated by residential uses.
 This includes land outside the City of Brookhaven's jurisdiction (e.g., unincorporated DeKalb County to the south and southeast, and the City of Atlanta to the west).
 In view of these factors, it will be critical for Brookhaven's leadership and staff, along with the applicant team, to collaborate to the greatest extent possible to ensure maximum sensitivity and mitigate potential impacts to nearby local governments, neighborhoods, natural resources and land uses.